ekaynar/ekaynar.github.io/_pages/index.md

 ### Research Interests

-My research interests lie broadly in cloud computing, storage systems, distributed systems and large scale data analytics systems.
-Currently, my research is focused on designing and building cache architectures for big data analytics in datacenters, and evaluating the performance characteristic of coded storage systems.
+My research focuses on <b>storage systems, cloud computing </b>and <b>big data analytics</b>.
+Currently, I am working on designing and building cache architectures for object storage systems in datacenters, and exploring the performance characteristic of erasure-coded storage systems.

 ### Current Projects